-- (2) A party may be represented by legal counsel.
-However, no party may refuse to directly respond to requests for information or questions addressed to him/her by members of the panel except on grounds of self-incrimination or other grounds which the panel deems appropriate.
-In this connection, the panel need not accept the statements of counsel as being the statements of his/her client if the panel desires direct testimony.
-Counsel is present to advise and consult with his/her client, and to speak for him/her subject to appropriate rulings or determinations by the panel.
-This panel will countenance no effort by any party or by counsel to any party to harass, intimidate, coerce, or confuse the panel members or any party to the proceedings. - (3) The panel may rule at any time on the admissibility of evidence.
+(2) A party may be represented by legal counsel.
+However, no party may refuse to directly respond to requests for information or questions addressed to them by members of the panel except on grounds of self-incrimination or other grounds which the panel deems appropriate.
+In this connection, the panel need not accept the statements of counsel as being the statements of their client if the panel desires direct testimony.
+Counsel is present to advise and consult with their client, and to speak for them subject to appropriate rulings or determinations by the panel.
+This panel will countenance no effort by any party or by counsel to any party to harass, intimidate, coerce, or confuse the panel members or any party to the proceedings.

+- (3) The panel may rule at any time on the admissibility of evidence.
 As Chairperson, I will act as keeper of the evidence introduced at this hearing and mark each with an exhibit identification number or letter and date. - (4) The members of this panel are authorized, individually, to ask questions as they deem pertinent and significant at any time during this hearing.
 To preserve order, I will rule on questions or testimony by the parties or their representatives, or by witnesses in these proceedings.
-If deemed necessary, I will consult with the members of the panel and with Board counsel concerning such rulings. - (5) At this time, I request that all persons present in the room who expect to testify at this hearing stand and be sworn or make appropriate affirmation in lieu of being sworn.
+If deemed necessary, I will consult with the members of the panel and with Association counsel concerning such rulings. - (5) At this time, I request that all persons present in the room who expect to testify at this hearing stand and make appropriate affirmation.